k2view-academy/K2View-Academy/articles/39_fabric_catalog/03_discovery_process.md

 The Catalog supports the following actions:

-- Versioning - a new version is created when the Discovery job identifies changes in a data source while comparing with the previous Catalog version.
+- Versioning - a new version is created when the Discovery job identifies changes in a data source or in the Catalog plugin rules while comparing with the previous Catalog version.
 By default, the Catalog application displays the latest version.
 - Manual overrides - editing of the Catalog's latest version is available in the Catalog application, and it includes updating of the Catalog nodes' properties and editing of the relations between the nodes.
 - The Catalog artifact (including the identified classifications and PII indications) can be built and saved into the Project tree, in order to be used by the Catalog Masking mechanism.